-V. FACTORS TO CONSIDER FOR WHEN A DEVICE CAN BE USED WITH ONLY ONE PARTICULAR TYPE OF CELL-BASED RMAT OR MORE THAN ONE TYPE OF CELL-BASED RMAT
+V. FACTORS TO CONSIDER FOR WHEN A DEVICE MAY BE INTENDED FOR USE WITH ONLY ONE PARTICULAR TYPE OF CELL-BASED RMAT OR WITH MORE THAN ONE TYPE OF CELL-BASED RMAT

 RMAT designation is granted for a specific therapeutic product and specific intended uses.
 RMATs may represent a highly diverse group of products with distinct biological and physical characteristics.
-These characteristics, along with other factors such as target patient population (e.g., adult vs pediatric), intended use and conditions for use must be considered when determining which device, or devices, may be suitable for use with a specified RMAT.
-These same factors will influence when a device may be limited to a specific intended use with only one particular type of cell-based RMAT.
+These characteristics, along with other factors such as target patient population (e.g., adult vs pediatric), intended use and conditions for use must be considered when determining which device, or devices, may be suitable for use with a specified RMAT or type of RMAT.
+These same factors will influence when a device may be limited to a specific intended use with only one particular cell-based RMAT or type of cell-based RMAT.

-RMATs are likely to differ with regard to characteristics that can impact the way the RMAT interacts with different device materials and affect the RMAT's safety and effectiveness.
-In the case of cellular products that are RMATs, the interaction between cells and a delivery device can have an impact on critical characteristics, such as cell viability, differentiation potential, activation state and ability to respond to stimuli after administration.
-Further, differences in physical characteristics such as cell size and sensitivity to shearing forces can directly impact the potential utility of a given delivery device with a specific RMAT.
+RMATs are likely to differ with regard to characteristics that can impact the way they interact with different devices, which may affect the RMAT's safety and effectiveness.
+In the case of cellular products that are RMATs, including cellular products that are constituent parts of combination products, the interaction between cells and a device can have an impact on critical characteristics, such as cell viability, differentiation potential, activation state and ability to respond to stimuli after administration.
+Further, differences in physical characteristics such as cell size and sensitivity to shearing forces can directly impact the potential utility of a given device with a specific RMAT or type of RMAT.
 For example, it may not be possible to use a small bore catheter or pen/jet injector to deliver an RMAT that contains a large delicate cell type because the shearing forces may negatively impact cell viability.
 In contrast, an RMAT that contains a smaller, more robust cell type may require the use of a small bore catheter to facilitate delivery to a specific tissue site, but have special requirements to prevent the cells from adsorbing to the interior catheter surface or to each other, resulting in occlusion of the tip.
-Such factors along with the demonstrated performance will influence whether the device can obtain marketing authorization for a broader use, or should be limited to use with a specific RMAT(s).
+Such factors along with the demonstrated performance will influence whether the device can obtain marketing authorization for a broader use or should be limited to use with a specific RMAT(s).

 Because cellular products can possess extremely variable sensitivities to physical and chemical stimuli, it may be necessary to repeat testing to assess interactions of each new device-RMAT combination.
-To leverage compatibility data which uses a different device-RMAT combination, a detailed and specific scientific rationale for the applicability of this data would be needed.
+To leverage compatibility data for a different device-RMAT combination, a detailed and specific scientific rationale for the applicability of this data would be needed.
 Sufficient compatibility data should be provided to the Agency prior to initiation of clinical trials.